#176

 Heteronyms are words that have the same spelling but different pronunciation.

-‘we live in Scotland’ but ‘it was a live concert’.
+‘We live in Scotland’, but ‘It was a live concert’.

-And how about ‘resume’
+And how about ‘resume’:

-‘I sent them my resume’ vs ‘please return to your seats, the concert will resume in 2 minutes’.
+‘I sent them my resume’ vs ‘Please return to your seats, the concert will resume in 2 minutes’.

 Sometimes it’s straightforward but sometimes it’s a little more confusing… (Like the word ‘polish’)